Identifying emotions in oneself and others is an important skill for Kindergarten and a key part of expressive language.

 Early in the year, model what these reactions look like with the class.
 They will find this very funny!
 Show the undesired behaviour, identify it, and decide as a group whether or not it is effective for communicating to others and helping them to understand what they are needing.

 Discuss why these are not effective methods of communicating our feelings? (i.e., other people can’t help you fix what’s wrong if they don’t understand.)
 Explain that when you are doing these things or acting in any of these ways, we can’t really help you because we don’t know what’s wrong.

 They need to understand that active listening is not just being quiet.
 It’s hearing the words that someone is saying, thinking about what the words mean, and asking questions if needed.
 These skills require practice and continuous modeling and feedback.

 Children need to understand that in communication there are speakers and receivers.
 To understand both roles, children need explicit teaching, modeling, practicing, recognizing, and celebrating of both active listening and effective communication.

 It is our job to be explicit about what it means and looks like (Define!) and then facilitate the practice.
 Recognize when it is happening and help children to recognize it too.
 “Oh I just heard someone make a good choice!
 What did they say?”
 Stop and notice the behaviour, then celebrate it!!
 Facilitate the learning… if you check in and they don’t know, get another friend to help by modeling or explaining.

 The more we use this tactic, the better children get at identifying how they feel and articulating what they need.

-Another great communicating tool, to teach students early on is the “recipe”, this is a way to establish respectful language and communication in the classroom.
+Another great communication tool to teach students early on is the “Recipe“.
+This is a way to establish respectful language and communication in the classroom.